nsoontie/IntroPython/README.md

 3. Install Python 3 using all of the defaults for installation except make sure to check **Make Anaconda the default Python**.
 4. Check the installation by loading "Anaconda Navigator" from the Start Menu.
-Once it is loaded, click "Launch" in the Jupyter notebook dialogue/box.
-Your web browser should open Jupyter notebook in a new tab.
+Once it is loaded, click "Launch" in the Jupyter Notebook dialogue/box.
+Your web browser should open Jupyter Notebook in a new tab.

 #### Mac Users